stellar/slingshot/spec/ZkVM.md

 Multi-signature predicate can be constructed in three ways:

-1. For N-of-N schemes, a set of independent public keys can be merged using a [MuSig](https://eprint.iacr.org/2018/068) scheme as described in [aggregated transaction signature](#aggregated-transaction-signature).
+1. For N-of-N schemes, a set of independent public keys can be merged using a [MuSig](https://eprint.iacr.org/2018/068) scheme as described in [transaction signature](#transaction-signature).
 This allows non-interactive key generation, and only a simple interactive signing protocol.
 2. For threshold schemes (M-of-N, M ≠ N), a single public key can be constructed using a variant of a Feldman-VSS scheme, but this requires interactive key generation.
 3. Small-size threshold schemes can be instantiated non-interactively using a [predicate tree](#predicate-tree).
 Most commonly, 2-of-3 "escrow" scheme can be implemented as 2 keys aggregated as the main branch for the "happy path" (escrow party not involved), while the other two combinations aggregated in the nested branches.